matgrioni/euchre-bot/README.md

 - ~~Figure out way to evaluate each approach automatically.~~
 - Evaluate picking up, calling, and going alone.
 - Add a MLPlayer along with the Smart, combinatorially good player.
+- Do the evaluation with partners being unoptimal, not just one player.

 Enjoy!